Home Annual Report Licensing Exams Repeaters Goggle Groups

 members include antenna raising, radio setup, training, and advising.

-We need your ideas and input.
-What activities
+We need your ideas

-would you like the club to participate in?
-We also
+and input.
+What activities would you like the club to participate in?
+We

-need your help in
+need your help in organizing these activities as well as

-organizing these activities as well as participating in them.
-How would
+participating in them.
+How would you

 increase club membership?
-Communicate your ideas and comments to

-any of the board members.
+Communicate your ideas and comments to any of the board members.

-Your input is very important to the continuing
+Your input is very important to the continuing health of the club.

 About Ham Radio